 While saunas do make you sweat, there’s no evidence that says they’ll do anything as far as “removing toxins.”
 So do saunas help detox from alcohol?
 Do saunas help detox from nicotine?
 What about cocaine, or other hard drugs?

 The answer is no, unfortunately.
 And here’s the science to prove it.
+Detox can be a dangerous process and should be done under medical supervision at an accredited detox center.

 The Science of Sweat